Skip to main content

 The Best Pine Script Generator

-Here's what makes this indicator genuinely useful:
+Here's what makes this indicator useful:

 Noise Reduction: You can actually see which way the trend is going without getting distracted by every little price wiggle.
 This is huge for day traders who get whipsawed by false signals.